🛠 Configuration Overview

 and127.0.0.5

-. - SSL/TLS for upstreams is detected automatically, no need to set any config parameter.
+, but healthcheks are disabled. - SSL/TLS for upstreams is detected automatically, no need to set any config parameter.

 - Assuming the